AcrossTheCloud/Alexa-HPC/README.md

 =========================================

 # About
 At this stage, just an interface for managing the launching and deletion of a cluster.
-Coming soon: the ability to launch a job on that cluster.
+Supports running a [simple R mpi job](rmpi_test.R) that fetches some data from s3 for computation.

 # Privacy policy